 Pro Tip: For big items like oats, flour and sugar, it is best to buy them in bulk and have larger containers to store them in for easy access while baking.

 Whew, what a list!
-What are some of your favorite pantry staples that you always keep on hand?
-Let me know in the comments below!
+What are some of your favorite pantry staples you always keep on hand?
+Let us know in the comments below!

 Make sure that you check out these posts, too!